-The following is the main lemma we need for the proof of the Flat Wall Theorem.

-\begin{Lemma} Let $G$ be a graph, let $W$ be a subgraph of $G$, let $D$ be a cycle in $W$, and let $C$ be a cycle in $G$ such that $W-V(D)$ is connected and there exist four internally disjoint paths from $V(W)\setminus V(D)$ to $V(C)$ with distinct ends in $V(C)$ such that each intersects $D$ in a (non-null) path.
-If some $C$-reduction of $G$ can be drawn in the plane with $C$ bounding a face, then there exists a separation $(A,B)$ in $G$ such that \begin{enumerate} \item[{\rm(1)}] $A\cap B\subseteq V(D)$, \item[{\rm(2)}] $V(W)\subseteq B$, \item[{\rm(3)}] $V(C)\subseteq A$, and \item[{\rm(4)}] some $A\cap B$-reduction of $G[B]$ can be drawn in a disk with $A\cap B$ drawn on the boundary of the disk in the order determined by $D$. \end{enumerate} \end{Lemma}
+\begin{Lemma} Let $G$ be a graph and let $C$ be a cycle in $G$ such that some $C$-reduction of $G$ can be drawn in the plane with $C$ bounding a face.
+Let $W$ be a subgraph of $G$ and let $D$ be a cycle in $W$ such that $W-V(D)$ is connected and there exist four internally disjoint paths from $V(W)\setminus V(D)$ to $V(C)$ with distinct ends in $V(C)$ such that each intersects $D$ in a (non-null) path.
+Then there exists a separation $(A,B)$ in $G$ such that \begin{enumerate} \item[{\rm(1)}] $A\cap B\subseteq V(D)$, \item[{\rm(2)}] $V(W)\subseteq B$, \item[{\rm(3)}] $V(C)\subseteq A$, and \item[{\rm(4)}] some $A\cap B$-reduction of $G[B]$ can be drawn in a disk with $A\cap B$ drawn on the boundary of the disk in the order determined by $D$. \end{enumerate} \end{Lemma}